glueops-rip/glueops-dev-old/docs/getting-started/oauth.md

 type: tutorial
 ---

-To authenticate services deployed on the GlueOps Platform, you need to create a GitHub OAuth app.
-This OAuth app will be installed in your GitHub Organization, providing secure access and authentication for your applications.
+Glueops authenticate services deployed on the Platform using the GitHub OAuth app.
+The OAuth app will be installed in your GitHub Organization to provide secure access and authentication for your applications.

 ## Create the OAuth App ID